Miguel Cotto: Cotto vs. Margarito

 On July 26, 2008, at the MGM Grand in Las Vegas, Cotto suffered his first loss as a professional to Antonio Margarito in an unsuccessful title defense.
 Cotto had taken the early initiative, frequently landing a series of punches on Margarito during the early rounds while using his footwork to avoid danger.
 However, Margarito presented constant offensive pressure of Cotto and eventually began to wear down Cotto's resistance by trapping him against the ropes.
 Cotto was hurt in the seventh round after a pair of Margarito uppercuts caused his nose to bleed.
 Margarito continued to chase his opponent down and inflicted further damage towards the end of the tenth round.
 Margarito then threw a series of punches at the start of the eleventh round, with Cotto against the ropes and bleeding profusely.
 A combination from Margarito finally forced Cotto to his knee.
-He got up, but Margarito continued landing combinations.
+He stood up, but Margarito continued landing combinations.
 Evangelista Cotto threw in the towel after Cotto again fell to the canvas in the corner of the ring.
 Two judges had Margarito ahead by a score of 96–94 at the time of the stoppage, while the third judge had the fight even.
 HBO analyst Harold Lederman had also scored the fight even.
 Cotto's loss to Margarito has since come under suspicion due to Margarito's subsequent attempted use of illegal hand-wraps in a fight against Shane Mosley.